GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/gallery/zoom-transition-controller-properties.md

 ### `isInteractive`

-Indiicates whether the current transition is interactive or not.
+Indicates whether the current transition is interactive or not.

 ``` swift
 public var isInteractive: Bool = false